THE WOODSTOCK DOG CLUB, INC.

 (d) The Recording Secretary shall keep a record of all meetings of the Club and of the matters of which a record shall be ordered by the Club.

 (e) The Treasurer shall collect and receive all moneys due or belonging to the club.
 Moneys shall be deposited in a bank designated by the board, in the name of the club.
 The books shall at all times be open to inspection by the Board and a report shall be given at every meeting on the condition of the club's finances and every item of receipt or payment not before reported; and at the annual meeting an accounting shall be rendered of all moneys received and expended· during the previous fiscal year.
-The books of the Treasurer shall be audited every other fiscal year by a competent accountant selected by the Board of Directors.
+The books of the Treasurer shall be audited periodically by a competent accountant or an audit committee of club members selected by the Board of Directors.
+The treasurer shall be bonded in such amount as the board of directors shall determine.

 (f).
 The offices of Corresponding Secretary and Recording Secretary may be held by the same person, in which case the Board shall be comprised of one less person.